mk-fg/clearlooks-phenix-humanity/README.rst

   Human via reliefstyle=2, which can probably be replicated in some/most places via GTK3 box-shadow.

-- Menus and similar pop-windows drop shadows on surrounding elements in GTK2, which can probably be emulated via box-shadow behind menu with transparent "decoration" padding to make space for it.
+- Menus and similar popup-windows drop shadows on surrounding elements in GTK2, which can probably be emulated via box-shadow behind menu with transparent "decoration" padding or other margins to make space for it.

 - All scrollbars are not pop-up overlays in GTK2, and are always present, instead of only when hovering over scrolled element(s), which can be replicated in GTK3